Gunnersbury Catholic School

-Gunnersbury Boys' School is a Roman Catholic Secondary School for boys with specialist Science College status.
+Gunnersbury Catholic School is a Roman Catholic secondary school for boys with specialist Science College status.
 It is situated in Brentford, London.
 The school was founded in 1932 by Fr William Roche.

+History

+In 1919, it opened as a Secondary School on Boston Park Road, Brentford.
+In 1932, it moved to Gunnersbury Avenue.
+Around 1938, extensions were made to the school after it received a bequeathal from Patrick Murphy who had died in 1934.
+In 1939, it received a grant and became a voluntary aided grammar school in 1944.
+In 1947, its junior school closed.
+In 1971, it became a comprehensive school.
+The lower school was on Gunnersbury Avenue and the upper school was moved to newly-constructed buildings on The Ride.

 Academic performance

 In 2019, the school's GCSE results were above average compared to the national and local authority figures.
 69% of pupils achieved Grade 5 or above in English & maths GCSEs.
 Pupils' progress was "well above average" and the school's Attainment 8 score was also above average.
 The proportion of pupils entering the English Baccalaureate was higher than average.

 Inspection judgements

-As of 2020, the school's most recent Ofsted inspection was in 2009, with the judgement of Outstanding.
+As of 2023, the school's most recent Ofsted inspection was in Jan 2023 with the judgement of Outstanding.